quentinhocde/vsqh01/01/readme.md

 1. **Minimum 9 slides** required for the seamless loop to work properly (with default spacing of 0.18)
 2. Each slide must have the class `vsqh01-1-slider_card`
+3. Use `data-src` instead of `src` for lazy loading
+4. The `alt` attribute is used as the slide title
-3. CSS is automatically injected by the script
+5. CSS is automatically injected by the script
-4. The wrapper element uses a custom tag `<vsqh01-1-slider>` with class `vsqh01-1-slider`
+6. The wrapper element uses a custom tag `<vsqh01-1-slider>` with class `vsqh01-1-slider`

 ### Spacing & Minimum Images